This post may contain affiliate links. Click for complete disclosures.

 - 1 Tablespoon Baking Powder

-- 1 ½ Teaspoons Salt
+- 1 ½ Teaspoon Salt

-- ½ Teaspoon Onion Powder
+- ½ Teaspoon Onion Powder optional

-- ½ Teaspoon Garlic Powder
+- ½ Teaspoon Garlic Powder optional

-- 1 Can Regular Corn Drained, or about cup of frozen corn, defrosted.
+- 1 Can Regular Corn Drained, or about cup of frozen corn, defrosted

 - 1 Cup Sour Cream